KDE/digikam-doc/setup_application/database_settings.rst

 .. note::

-    See this :ref:`Digital Asset Management chapter <storage_deterioration>` for more details about media and data protection.
+    Refer the :ref:`Digital Asset Management <storage_deterioration>` chapter for more details about media and data protection.

-    See also this :ref:`Collection Settings chapter <collections_settings>` for more details about the way to configure your collections depending of your storage policy.
+    Also refer to the :ref:`Collection Settings <collections_settings>` chapter for more details about how to configure your collections depending on your storage policy.

 .. important::

-    If you share the same **Removable** media to host databases and/or collections between different computers, you must have the same kind of operating system, the same mount paths everywhere (use symbolic links to revolve paths), and the same digiKam version everywhere to prevent conflicts with database schemes.
+    If you share the same **Removable** media for host databases and/or collections between different computers, you must have the same kind of operating system, the same mount paths everywhere (use symbolic links to resolve paths), and the same digiKam version everywhere to prevent conflicts with the database schema.

-    If you use a common **Remote** server to host databases and collections, you must use the same digiKam version everywhere to prevent conflicts with database schemes.
-Computers running digiKam cannot be used at the same time on collections.
+    If you use a common **Remote** server to host *databases and collections*, you must use the same digiKam version everywhere to prevent conflicts with database schema.
+Computers running different instantiations of digiKam cannot access a common database and collection at the same time.

-    If you use a common **Remote** server to host collections, as databases are located on computers, different versions of digiKam can be used and digiKam sessions can run at the same time on collections.
-Take a care about concurrency access on files metadata if you turned on this option on **Metadata Setup Page**.
+    If you use a common **Remote** server to host collections, with the databases stored on individual computers, then different versions of digiKam can be used and digiKam sessions can run at the same time, accessing the common collections.
+But you'll need to take a care about concurrent accesses to file metadata, if you have turned this option on from the **Metadata Setup** page.

 .. _database_migration:

 Database Migration
 ------------------

-The photo management application comes up with an exclusive tool named **Database Migration**, that allows users to migrate their data.
-Suppose, you’re using SQLite and you wish to move all data to MySQL database, migration tool will help you do so.
-It can help you migrate data from SQLite to MySQL and vice versa.
+digiKam comes up with an exclusive tool named **Database Migration**, that allows users to migrate their data.
+For example, the migration tool can help you move all your data from a SQLite database into a MySQL database, or vice versa.

 To migrate to another database, go to :menuselection:`Settings --> Database Migration...`.
 A dialog box appears: